 - Alert that a flu shot is recommended, for patients who match certain criteria

 - Alert for medication concerns, based on the patient’s medication record and diagnoses

 You can also configure clinical alerts to appear only for users with certain assigned roles.
 By creating custom roles and alerts based on roles, you could ensure that medical based alerts appeared only for clinicians, for example, or design a different set of alerts for different sets of users.

-Open the Clinical Alerts Tool and Review Your Practice’s Alerts
+Open Clinical Alerts Configuration and Review Your Practice’s Alerts

-Click on the Tools menu and select Clinical Alerts.
+Click on the Configuration menu and select Clinical Alerts.

 You can see the name of each alert and whether or not it is active.

 Click “Add” to create a new alert.
 Select any alert and click “Delete” to remove it or “Edit” to make changes.

 Why Not Active?: Your office may have seasonal flu reminder alerts or other alerts that you create and configure but later turn on or off, depending on the time of year or other concerns.
 Review the “Create or Edit a Clinical Alert” section below to learn about activating or deactivating an alert or determining when it should appear.

 Permissions: Only specified users may access the Clinical Alerts tool.
 If you do not have access to the Clinical Alerts tool, contact your practice’s PCC EHR system administrator or PCC Support.